Lee Tung Street: New social movement- "flat-for-flat" and "shop-for-shop" compensation

 After the preservation of Lee Tung Street (together with the protest against the demolition of the Star Ferry and Queen's Pier and the recent controversy about the construction of Express Rail Link), the public are much more concerned on the preservation of local community, local characteristics, cultural assets and collective memories.
 The struggle made by H15 Concern Group and its supporters is now usually considered as one important landmark of the "new social movement", which stresses on postmaterialist values like culture and heritage.
 The experience in Lee Tung Street also nurtured a batch of activists in the society, most remarkably Eddie Chu, and led to more sophisticated tactics in future social movements.
 Other issues in urban renewal, including community participatory planning, owners' participation in redevelopment, "flat-for-flat" and "shop-for-shop" compensation are all reflected in the case of the H15 project.

+Popular culture

+The song Wedding Card Street囍帖街 (歌曲) was written in 2008 and sung by Kay Tse.
+The song topped all charts in Hong Kong and held the No.1 position through the year.